Our Academy of Modern Canine Behaviour & Training Team of Dog Training Instructors & Canine Behaviour Experts!

 Jake is in the process of applying to university with the aim of becoming a vet.

 Jake is friendly, approachable and talkative!
 He wants all owners and their dogs to enjoy training together.
 Jake has demonstrated excellent dedication and commitment to attending every Wednesday evening proving his love of helping others.
-He is now at a level of being able to take his own puppy class.
-He is a great asset to the Bishopstoke team as well as being Branch Manager Juliet’s body guard when having to check behind the stage curtains and saving her from any spiders!
+He is now at a level of being able to take his own classes.
+He is a great asset to both the Eastleigh & Bishops Waltham teams!

 dog walker